A Comprehensive Survey on Relation Extraction: Recent Advances and New Frontiers: Deep Learning Techniques for Relation Extraction

 \section{Deep Learning Techniques for Relation Extraction}

-Recent advances are overwhelmingly contributed by deep learning (DL) techniques, taking the state-of-the-art of RE to a new level.
-As illustrated in Figure~\ref{fig:architecture_in_our_taxonomy}, in this section, we propose a new taxonomy to summarize DL-based RE approaches from three perspectives: text representation, context encoding, and triplet prediction.
-For each part, we present a comprehensive review of the choices of approaches in the literature.
+Recent advances in RE have largely been driven by DL techniques.
+In this section, we propose a new taxonomy to summarize DL-based RE approaches from three perspectives: text representation, context encoding, and triplet prediction.
+For each part, we present a comprehensive review of approaches in the literature.
+The subset of representative models illustrated in Figure~\ref{fig:architecture_in_our_taxonomy} serves as examples to illustrate this taxonomy.

 \tikzstyle{mybox}=[ rectangle, draw=hiddendraw, rounded corners, text opacity=1, minimum height=2em, minimum width=15em, inner sep=2pt, align=center, fill opacity=.5, ]

 \tikzstyle{leaf}=[mybox,minimum height=1em, fill=cyan!20, text width=20em, text=black,align=left,font= , inner xsep=2pt, inner ysep=1pt, ]